Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

-Instead of taking an average, we can weight each eigencoefficient $y_k(f)$ using an iterative \textit{adaptive weighting} procedure \citep{thomson_1982} to improve bias properties.
-Higher order tapers have lower bias protection and therefore are downweighted using adaptive weights $d_k(f)$ to obtain the spectral estimate
+Instead of taking an average, we can weight each eigencoefficient $y_k(f)$ using an iterative \textit{adaptive weighting} procedure to improve bias properties.
+Higher order tapers lead to progressively more spectral leakage and therefore are downweighted using adaptive weights $d_k(f)$ to obtain a less biased multitaper power spectrum estimate (refer to \citealt{thomson_1982} for more details).
+The schematic diagram in Figure \ref{fig:mt_process} illustrates the above described steps to compute multitaper power spectrum estimates.